American Diabetes Association Announces Basma Abdellaoui as the 2014 National Youth Advocate

-Basma has been actively involved with the American Diabetes Association since the age of five, when she first attended the Association's Camp Wana Kura, a camp for children with diabetes where she now works as a teen staff member.
+Basma has been actively involved with the American Diabetes Association since the age of five, when she first attended the Association’s Camp Wana Kura, a camp for children with diabetes where she now works as a teen staff member.
 In addition to her dedication to care for and educate children with diabetes at camp, Basma continues to be actively involved with the Association through her local office and local events.
-As an avid advocate and fundraiser, she has shared her personal diabetes story and her passion to find a cure at many of the Association's signature events, including San Diego’s Tour de Cure® kickoff event, the Father of the Year Awards and Step Out®: Walk to Stop Diabetes®.
-As she says, "Since day one, my family, friends, doctors and the American Diabetes Association, have had such a huge influence on me."
+As an avid advocate and fundraiser, she has shared her personal diabetes story and her passion to find a cure at many of the Association’s signature events, including San Diego’s Tour de Cure® kickoff event, the Father of the Year Awards and Step Out®: Walk to Stop Diabetes®.

 In her role as the National Youth Advocate, Basma will continue to participate in important speaking engagements and advocacy efforts.
 She will travel the country to speak about the Association’s Safe at School campaign, helping to ensure that all children with diabetes are medically safe at school.

 “Basma serves as an inspiration to all people living with diabetes.
 The American Diabetes Association is pleased to welcome her, as she joins us as our 2014 National Youth Advocate,” said Dwight Holing, Chair of the Board, American Diabetes Association.
 “Basma’s commitment to the fight to Stop Diabetes shines through in her dedication to educating and spreading awareness about the disease.
 Throughout the year, her leadership as the National Youth Advocate will play a vital role in advancing the Association’s legislative and regulatory priorities, placing a focus on our efforts to keep all children with diabetes safe at school.”